How to use Google Docs? [Complete Guide 2023]

 - Search: The first thing on the screen is a search bar.
 You can use it to search for any file that is in your Google document library, whether you are the creator of the file or not.

 - Recent Documents: Underneath this, we have your recent Google Docs documents.
-These are not only documents that you have created, but also documents created by other people, but that you have opened or edited.
+These are not only documents that you have created, but also documents created by other people that you have opened or edited.

 - Menu: if you click on the three vertical lines on the left of the screen, you will see a small menu.
 From there, you can access Google Docs settings or use other file services such as spreadsheets and presentations.
 You can also arrange this home screen in a few different ways.
 You can change the view style, what should appear first, etc.

-Still, the home screen is very practical and makes it easy to use quickly when you just need to create new documents or access an older one.
+Still, the home screen is very practical and makes it easy to use quickly when you just need to create new documents or access an already existing one.

 Creating a new document